 6. Visa meeting

+Get a visa meeting with the Italian embassy, consulate or an authorized visa center.
 Visit the Italian embassy on the exact date.
 You’d better get there at least half an hour early.
 There could be delays to enter and reach the meeting.
 Remember to bring all the requirements.
 Submit everything to the officials and pay the fee for processing.

 The final stage with the embassy is to pass an interview.
 The officials will ask you a few questions about your history.
-There will question about your future in Italy and your work.
+There will be questions about your future in Italy and your work.
 So you need to be prepared more for the second part.
 Find information about Italy and the city you will be moving to.
 Your job and related plans for it are important.

 When you have finished all the steps with the embassy, you just need to wait.
 It takes a while for the embassy to issue your visa.
 Various elements influence the timing.
 You might be able to track the process through: